DavidRuizC/Snakes-Ladders/README.md

-# 🎲 Snake & Ladders - Java Console Game
+# 🎲 Snakes & Ladders - Java Console Game

-This is a Java implementation of a simplified **Snake & Ladders** game with some special mechanics such as **death squares** and **occupied square penalties**.
+This is a simplified Java implementation of the famous board game **Snake & Ladders** with some special mechanics such as **death squares** and **occupied square penalties**.
 It is designed for multiple players and runs directly in the terminal.

 ## 🚀 Features